Skip to Main Content

 Get a Library Card

 Applicants must list a Nevada residence or Nevada State Bar Number on their application.
-A library card allows patrons to check out physical materials and access digital materials held in our LexisNexis Digital Library.
+A library card allows patrons to check out physical materials and access digital materials held on HeinOnline, VitalLaw, and our LexisNexis Digital Library.

 • Register here for a Library Card!